UI Data Source Configuration

 Users are free to define what Region and Site mean for their unique deployment.

-Name | Example | Description |
+| Name | Example | Description |

-Region | us-east-1 | geographical territory, similar to availability regions |
+| Region | us-east-1 | geographical territory, similar to availability regions |

-Site | siteB | specific plant or a building |
+| Site | siteB | specific plant or a building |

 To simplify the installation process, the IOTA Software provides an automated driver installer generation.
 The user is only required to select/create a region and site.
 Then for selected driver type, download the installer.
 The installer will contain all necessary Python Driver configuration with public and private keys for secure communication with the IOTA Vue message bus.

-To access the Data Sources menu, click at the top right corner on the "hamburger" icon, then select Data Sources
+To access the Data Sources menu, click at the top right corner on the "hamburger" icon, then select Data Sources.

 Add Region

-icon to add a new region, then in the popup dialog - enter the region name.
+Click on the Add icon to add a new region, then in the popup dialog - enter the region name.

 There are two input fields: